Brigitte Kuhlmann: Air France 139 hijacking

 In Athens they transferred to the Air France aircraft, an Airbus A300 which took off for Paris as Flight 139 shortly after midday.
 Within minutes Kuhlmann and her accomplices hijacked the aircraft.
 Kuhlmann took control of the first class cabin and pistol-whipped noncompliant passengers.
 The airliner was re-routed to Libya under the call sign "Haifa One".
 After landing at Benina International Airport, where some passengers were released, the hijacked A300 took off again, headed south into Central Africa.
-During the five-hour flight, Kuhlmann verbally abused passengers, some Israeli, with anti-Semitic criticism.
-She was referred to by the hostages as the "Nazi terrorist," and while all of the foreign hostages were set free, she refused to allow four Jewish passengers who were Belgians and Americans to be set free after she witnessed them wearing Jewish prayer shawls.
+During the five-hour flight, Kuhlmann verbally abused the passengers, with much of the abuse said to have been "antisemitic in nature".
+According to hostage Ilan Hartuv, she "yelled and acted like a Nazi" and he subsequently referred to her as a "Nazi terrorist".
+Schnepel has conjectured that the reason for this behaviour, which he considers to be very different from her usual conduct, might have been that she "felt that as a woman she had to be ‘tougher’", as well as the fact that she had been trained and instructed by Wadie Haddad to act in a distanced and unsentimental way towards hostages.

 The aircraft landed at Entebbe, Uganda where Kuhlmann and her team were met by associates in the country, including a man identified by the press as Anton Degas Bouvier (but probably Fouad Awad), Abdel al-Latif, and Abu Ali.
 During the week-long standoff Kuhlmann and her associates made demands of Israel, including the release of Palestinian political prisoners, as well as a ransom from France.
 They also demanded the release of their allies Werner Hoppe, Jan-Carl Raspe, Ingrid Schubert, Ralf Reinders, Fritz Teufel, and Inge Viett.
 Israelis were separated from non-Israelis and the threat of execution was made if the demands were not met.
+The non-Israeli passengers were, as a rule, set free, and that included many Jews, with the hijackers explicitly having told the hostages that they were "not against the Jews, only against Israel".
+However, six Jewish passengers (two Brazilians, two Belgians and two Americans) had been included in the Israeli group, presumably because they had been seen wearing Jewish prayer shawls and reciting morning prayers or had generally associated with the Israelis on the plane and on the ground before the separation.
+When the hostages asked for the six to be moved back to the non-Israeli group, the two Brazilians were indeed transferred, but Kuhlmann refused to allow the other four to be set free.